Tag Archive for: psychedelic

 My deepest level of intention is to do work that contributes to the evolution of consciousness.
 I believe we are here to learn, and to expand our awareness, and that psychedelics are an invaluable tool that can accelerate this process.

-In doing so, I hope to spread positive ripples and benefit humanity with whatever contribution I can.
+In doing so, I hope to spread positive ripples and benefit humanity with a deeply meaningful contribution.

 Join Us for The Conscious Psychedelic Explorer